yudppp/git-svc/README.md

 ```
 # add worktree for branch feature and link packages/a
-# only packages/a will be checked out using git sparse-checkout
 git svc init packages/a feature

 # pull latest changes for the worktree linked from packages/a